In This Article

 At this point, you're likely debating cutting milk out of your diet completely or wondering what the best options are if you want to stick with dairy.
 If you're part of the latter group, Champion says the one thing she always tells her clients is you can’t milk a cow and get non-fat.
 In other words, don’t bother with low-fat or skim milk.
 "It’s a processed food," Champion says.
 "If you’re going to drink milk, the healthiest option would be organic, whole, and grass-fed.
 Even better would be a jar from a local farm where the cows are treated humanely."

-It has been shown that as people switch to organic milk by way of being healthier, they are showing signs of iodine deficiency, which in turn has public health implications.
-The research showed a third less iodine was seen in the body.
-Iodine is essential for our thyroid, in creating thyroxine—our master hormone that controls all metabolic processes—particularly metabolic rate, i.e., how quickly you burn off food from your diet.
-Up to 70% of teenage girls across the UK are now iodine-deficient, which is probably a result of a decline in milk consumption, said scientists, whose findings are reported in the journal Food Chemistry.
+With that said, switching to organic milk or a dairy alternative can also have its drawbacks.
+According to Symes, it's been shown that as people switch to organic milk to be healthier, they're showing signs of iodine deficiency, which in turn has public health implications.
+Symes says iodine is essential for our thyroid, in creating thyroxine—our master hormone that controls all metabolic processes—particularly metabolic rate, i.e., how quickly you burn off food from your diet.
+According to another study, those who consume dairy-milk alternatives that are not fortified with iodine could be at risk of iodine deficiency.